St Paul's School, Brazil

-St. Paul's School is a bilingual international school in São Paulo, Brazil.
-The school's curriculum consists of three main courses: the Brazilian Core Curriculum, the British National Core Curriculum, and the International Baccalaureate Diploma Program.
-These are supported by a variety of artistic, cultural and sporting extra-curricular activities, field courses, and pastoral care.
+St. Paul's School is a British international school in São Paulo, Brazil.
+The school's curriculum consists of three main courses: the Brazilian Core Curriculum, the British National Core Curriculum, and the International Baccalaureate Diploma program.
+These are supported by artistic, cultural, and sporting extra-curricular activities, field courses, and pastoral care.
 This school was formally established in 1926, when it was known as the Escola Britânica S.A. and accommodated 60 students including boarding facilities for male students.
 The school is externally audited by regular visits by inspectors from educational accreditation organisations such as HMC (Headmasters' and Headmistresses' Conference), IAPS (Incorporated Association of Preparatory Schools), LAHC (Latin American Heads' Conference), and MEC (Ministério da Educação).

-St. Paul's School was the first Latin American School to be recognised by the UK government as a British Overseas School when it was first inspected in 2012.
-In 2006 its high standards was recognised by the British Guardian newspaper, listing it as one of the best UK-curriculum international schools in the world.
-In its 2019 BSO inspection, the school was judged as excellent in all areas (for both pupils' achievement and pupils' personal development).
+The school organizes a yearly International Day to represent pupils’ cultures every year to donate money to the supporting charities.

-Pupils who study at St. Paul's are referred to as "Pauleans".
+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 5 schools in Latin America.